St Mungo's - OxSPOT

 The team’s ethos starts from a simple premise that rough sleeping and living a street lifestyle is harmful and dangerous, and has a price in shortening life expectancy.

 - The team offers a holistic service, taking into account the needs of each and every individual to ensure that service is tailored to their needs

-- We take a determined, energetic and assertive approach – we do not give up on individuals, supporting them until they are in a safer environment
+- They take a determined, energetic and assertive approach—they do not give up on individuals, supporting them until they are in a safer environment

 - The team delivers a consistent message from the first meeting: that rough sleeping and negative street activity is damaging to the client and the wider community